CISSP-Study-Resources

 • Quantitative Risk Analysis: assigns real dollar figures to the loss of an asset and is based on mathematical calculations

-• Qualitative Risk Analysis: assigns subjective and intangible values to the loss of an asset and takes into account perspectives, feelings, intuition, preferences, ideas, and gut reactions
+• Qualitative Risk Analysis: assigns subjective and intangible values to the loss of an asset and takes into account perspectives, feelings, intuition, preferences, ideas, and gut reactions; qualitative risk analys is based more on scenarios than calculations, and threats are ranked to evaluate risks, costs, and effects

 • Most orgs employ a hybrid of both risk assessment methodologies